3 July 2026

 <section style="--color:blue">This has a blue background</section>

-Classes can be “extended”.
+Classes can be “extended”:

-class BigRedHouse extends House class {
+class BigRedHouse extends House {

 constructor() {